Upgrading to Pi-Star V4

-If you're upgrading an existing hotspot from Pi-Star V3.#.## to Pi-Star V4 (or from Pi-Star 4.0 to 4.1): Due to the complexity of the OS upgrade, you can't just click the Upgrade link or run
+If you're upgrading an existing hotspot from Pi-Star V3.# or V4.0 to Pi-Star V4.1 or newer: You can't just click the Upgrade link or run

-- Insert a microSD card into your computer and flash a download of the Pi-Star V4 image to a microSD card.
-For more info, see Flashing Pi-Star△
+- Insert a microSD card into your computer and flash a download of the Pi-Star V4.1 or newer image to a microSD card.
+For more info, see Flashing Pi-Star

 Note: If using Windows, dismiss the system Format Disk message.

 - After flashing the Pi-Star image to the microSD card, eject it, and then reinsert it.

 Note: If using Windows, once again dismiss the Format Disk message.

 - Copy the backup zip file to the boot partition of the freshly imaged microSD card, and then eject it again.

 - Insert the microSD card into the RPi and power it up.
 The first boot up will take a bit longer than usual because V4.1 now automatically expands the filesystem (sweet!) and then unpacks and restores your backed up configuration.
 The good news is that subsequent boot ups are even quicker than they were previously.

 - - - - - - - - - - - - - - -

 Hint (thanks to Larry, KF7L): If the image doesn't connect to your WiFi network and instead goes into Auto AP mode, the issue could be because your router doesn't broadcast SSIDs.
 In that case, try adding: